PopeFelix/Mojolicious-Quick/README.md

 ## rewrite\_url

-If this is turned on, the internal user agent (UA) will rewrite URLs internally to originate from localhost.
+Set to "true" by default.
+When this is set, the internal user agent (UA) will rewrite URLs internally to originate from localhost.
 The original request will be available in the 'original\_request' event emitted by the UA.

 ## ua